engr-advising/engr-advising.github.io/gened.rst

 Gen Ed Worksheet
 ****************

 Maritime College has provided a Gen Ed Worksheet to help you keep track of the requirements.
-It may be downloaded :download:`here <files/GenEdWorksheet_Fall2023.pdf>`
+The version for Engineering Majors may be downloaded :download:`here <files/GenEdWorksheet_ENGR_Fall2023.pdf>`

-Note that this is a worksheet applicable to all students at Maritime College, so it lists all courses which fulfill the Mathematics and Natural Science areas.

 DegreeWorks
 ***********